Learn what an FHA loan is and how it can help you.

 For most people, buying a home means getting a loan.
 Unless you are lucky enough to have a huge stash of cash lying around, you will need to obtain some kind of mortgage to finance this purchase.
 There are several different types of mortgages available to homebuyers, so it’s smart to do your research and decide which would be the best choice for you.
 One option you might want to think about is an FHA loan.

 An FHA loan is a loan used to purchase or renovate a residential property.
 The loan is backed and insured by the federal government—specifically, the Federal Housing Administration (FHA), which is part of the U.S. Department of Housing and Urban Development (HUD).

 This government guarantee gives lenders a form of backup protection, so they have security that the loan will be repaid, even if you default.
 For that reason, lenders can offer more relaxed qualification criteria than they would typically offer for a conventional mortgage.
-FHA loans also offer reduced closing costs and require a lower down payment than conventional loans.
+FHA loans also have less strict requirements that conventional loans, and allow for down payments as low as 3.5%.

 FHA mortgage loans are available as a five-year adjustable-rate loan, or as fixed-term loans with terms ranging from 15 to 30 years.
 The FHA also offers a graduated payment loan option for people who expect their income to increase in the next 5 to 10 years.

 Certain types of FHA loans can be used to buy mobile homes and manufactured houses.
 The FHA also offers a reserve mortgage program, for seniors who own their home and want to borrow against the equity.
 In addition, there are FHA loan programs for homeowners who want to make energy efficient improvements to their property.

 FHA loans can offer several attractive upsides for those who might have difficulty getting a conventional mortgage.